BoyangZhangPhD/BoyangZhangPhD.github.io/_teaching/statement.md

 [ocean &amp; naval architectural engineering](https://www.mun.ca/engineering/ona/)) in the United States and Canada,
-I have taught/TA-ed a total of 440 students from four disciplines in eight different courses (two graduate courses and six undergraduate courses), whose class sizes range from seven to 106 students.
+I have taught/TA-ed a total of 440 students from four disciplines across eight distinct courses.
+These courses encompassed two graduate-level and six undergraduate-level classes, with class sizes ranging from seven students to 106 learners.

-Through those diverse teaching experiences, I have found passion in interacting with students and teaching in higher education.
-My ultimate teaching objectives are to equip my students with the competency to identify, formulate, and innovatively solve engineering challenges and to educate them to be excellent contributors to society.
+Engaging with this diverse student body has ignited within me a profound passion in interacting with students and teaching in higher education.
+My overarching aim as an educator is to empower my students with the skills to identify, formulate, and innovatively solve pressing engineering challenges and to educate them to be ethical, competent, and innovative contributors to society.

 My past teaching experiences are presented as below.